III. B North - East Region

 (Negru Voda – Kardam)

-I am not sure, if somebody would use this Border checkpoints, at least I have never seen any traffic bicycling in this region.
-The roads here a in nice conditions.
+I am not sure, if somebody would use this Border checkpoints.
+Over the last few years the traffic here (from the border checkpoint to Dobrich) is really heavy in the tourist season.
+The roads here are in nice conditions.
 Towards Burgas and BG/Turkey Border I can suggest the following route:

 Route A